Connect to your Salesforce B2C Commerce API, bringing Product and Category info into Builder.

 file.

 With custom targeting in Builder, you can direct content according to a wide array of attributes.
-With the Salesforce Commerce API plugin, you can seamlessly integrate SFCC product details into your targeting criteria.
-Here’s how to set up:
+With the Salesforce Commerce API plugin, you can seamlessly integrate SFCC product or category details into your targeting criteria.
+Here’s how to configure it:

 set to the product ID: